History of the Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

 During the lockout-shortened 1998–99 season, All-Star guard Eddie Jones and center Elden Campbell were traded to the Charlotte Hornets to acquire Glen Rice.
 Nick Van Exel was traded to the Denver Nuggets, and the flamboyant Dennis Rodman joined the team, though he was cut after just 23 games.
 The team also acquired J. R. Reid, and B. J. Armstrong.
 Harris was fired in February after a three-game losing streak and replaced on an interim basis by former Laker Kurt Rambis.
 The team finished 31–19 in the shortened season, which was fourth in the Western Conference.
 Los Angeles defeated Houston 3–1 in the first round of the playoffs, but were swept by San Antonio in the next round with game 4 being the last game ever played at the Great Western Forum.

-The 1999–2000 season brought upon four huge changes: a new home floor at Staples Center (which they share with the city rival Los Angeles Clippers), newer, more modern jerseys replacing the ones worn by the Lakers since the late 70's, a new coach in Phil Jackson, and a new system: the triangle offense.
-The new philosophy proved to be potent, as the Lakers started off strong, winning 31 of their first 36 games.
+The 1999–2000 season brought upon four huge changes: a new home floor at Staples Center (which they shared with the city rival Los Angeles Clippers), newer, more modern jerseys replacing the ones worn by the Lakers since the late 70's, a new coach in Phil Jackson, and a new system: the triangle offense.
+The new philosophy proved to be potent, as the Lakers started strong, winning 31 of their first 36 games.
 They also were able to string together winning streaks of 16, 19, and 11 games, becoming only the third team in NBA history to have three double-digit streaks in one season.

 Despite topping the league with a 67–15 record in the regular season, the Lakers found themselves struggling in the playoffs, needing all five games to knock off the Sacramento Kings and coming back from 15 points down in the fourth quarter of Game 7 of the Western Conference Finals against Portland.
 The Indiana Pacers, coached by the Lakers' old nemesis, Larry Bird, proved to be slightly less of a problem, however, and in six games, the Lakers claimed their first NBA championship since 1988.
 Shaquille O'Neal picked up both MVP and Finals MVP awards in 2000.
 Having also shared the 2000 All-Star Game MVP award, he was only the third player in NBA history to win all three awards in the same season.
 Kobe Bryant was named to the NBA All-Defensive Team, the youngest player to earn the honor.
 Bryant had blossomed under Coach Jackson, as had Lakers role players such as Derek Fisher, Rick Fox and Robert Horry.